Slobodan Kovačević: Biography

-His birth certificate is registered as Slobodan A. Kovačević, with the middle initial representing the name of his father Adem.
-During his musical career, he became widely known by his nickname "Bodo".
-He graduated with a degree in architecture from the University of Sarajevo, but his love for music won him over.
-He started his musical career in the early 1960s, first as a guitarist of Lutalice ("The Wanderers"), and from 1965 in the band Indexi, where he spent most of his career.
-In his spare time, he liked to paint, and watercolors were his favorite technique of expression.

-In 1978, together with other members of Indexi, he received the prestigious April 6th Award from the city of Sarajevo.
+In 1978, together with other members of Indexi, he received the April 6 Award from the city of Sarajevo.
 That same year, he won the JRT (Yugoslav Radio and Television) award for his thematic masterpiece concept album "Dark-Blue River", which was declared album of the year in Yugoslavia.
 In 2004, he received the Davorin Award for best instrumentalist in Bosnia and Herzegovina.